Family Educational Rights and Privacy Act of 1974

 Directory information includes but is not limited to the student's name, address (all addresses including e-mail addresses), telephone listing, date and place of birth, major field of study, participation in officially recognized activities, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended, and classification (undergraduate and full-time or part-time status).

 Students have the right to restrict the release of directory information.
-To do so, a written request may be filed with the Office of the Registrar (pdf) at any time.
+To do so, a written request may be filed with the Office of the Registrar at any time by filling out the FERPA Directory Information Opt-Out Form pdf.
 Requests for nondisclosure will be honored by the institution permanently or until the student requests disclosure.

 A copy of the FERPA is maintained and may be obtained in the Office of the Registrar.